F5Networks/f5-declarative-onboarding/docs/quick-start.rst

-If you are familiar with the BIG-IP system, and generally familiar with REST and using APIs, this section contains the minimum amount of information to get you up and running with AS3.
+If you are familiar with the BIG-IP system, and generally familiar with REST and using APIs, this section contains the minimum amount of information to get you up and running with Declarative Onboarding.

-If you are not familiar with the BIG-IP and REST APIs, or want more detailed instructions, continue with :doc:`using-as3`.
+If you are not familiar with the BIG-IP and REST APIs, or want more detailed instructions, continue with :doc:`using-Declarative Onboarding`.

 #.
 Download the latest RPM package from |github| in the **dist** directory.
 #.
 Upload and install the RPM package on the using the BIG-IP GUI: